Introduction

 Add GitHub token

-A GitHub token is required to read repositories.
+A GitHub token is required to read private repositories.
 If you already have an environment variable named GITHUB_TOKEN with your GitHub token, then you don't need to do anything.
 But in case you don't have this environment variable, you need to set one using the credential command.
 You can generate a token by following this link.
 Then you can use the following command to add it to credentials:

 phpkg credential github.com {your-github-token}